nx-lr/protea/readme.md

 ### Syntax

-Like JavaScript, Saga is a curly-brace language.
+Like JavaScript, Protea is a curly-brace language.
 Code blocks are delimited usually with curly braces.

 Semicolons are completely optional though they can be used to separate multiple statements on the same line.
 The same rules apply to commas in function arguments or collection literals.